 5.28.020 Scope

 Inspections relating to the MS4 Permit include but are not limited to illicit discharges, construction activities and post construction operation and maintenance of stormwater controls, reviewing maintenance and repair records; sampling discharges, surface water, groundwater, and material or water in drainage control facilities; and evaluating the condition of drainage control facilities and other BMPs either publicly or privately owned.
+Inspection may include review of Stormwater Pollution Prevention Plans (SWPPPs), verification of Best Management Practices (BMPs), and documentation of compliance through physical or electronic means.

 HISTORY